belmead/hugo-blog/content/posts/2024-11-20-more-undeserved-comments.md

 That very infantilization is at odds with the concept of agency.

 I don't have a problem with Erland, and I certainly don't dislike his project.
 Make websites until the sun burns out, go nuts.
 It's the victimhood marketing I can't stand.

+## Mental Health

+YouTube's algorithm is hit and miss.
+I've recently received a spate of videos critical of the consumerist issue prevalent in "mental health," which I did not watch (Wenn ich psychische Gesundhei höre) but did remind me of the lengths man will go to in order to avoid seeking God.
+Rather, man seeks Him in everything except Himself, and since the heart is an idol factory, small wonder the concept of "mental health" is the superfactor du jour.
+At least it's closer to the truth of things: Yer messed up, and you know it - but swerves at the idea that the fault is a heart issue, or some imputed thing only God can remedy.
+Regardless, beloved, who told you to expect happiness?
+Are you owed that, too?

+To be clear, being a Christ follower promises hardship, but doesn't use wordly happiness as the carrot.
+Trials are a natural occurrence (normal and expected!) but Christ is living water, the bread of life.
+In Him we rest and know peace (His peace, not the world's peace).
+There is the snag the MH crowd does not accept, won't consider, or has not considered: This is a wicked, fallen world, and you cannot buy peace of mind.

+That last bit can be overlooked in GYST: The "your" part.
+MUGYST is the apex of secular psychological help: elegant, short and cheap.
+Free, even, as it has no dependencies, no additional packages to install.
+GYST's followup to IONTBO is "so get used to it," which is a bit tautological when paired with Man Up, but it's neat in its complement.

+## The World is a Vampire

+A watchphrase of the product designer is expectation management.
+That is, you effect experiences by controlling user expectations.
+You can't be disappointed if you do not appoint unreasonable expectations on outcomes.
+The earlier you jettison any notions of fairness and